This is life inside Mosul's Old City

 Trapped by ISIS

-Stbark's family sits near an Iraqi federal police firing position, making their home an obvious target for ISIS -- a reality that either doesn't bother or doesn't occur to the girl's father.
+Satabraq's family sits near an Iraqi federal police firing position, making their home an obvious target for ISIS -- a reality that either doesn't bother or doesn't occur to the girl's father.

 The alleyway is ringing with the constant cacophony of war.
-Stbark's disabled grandfather sits in a wheelchair sporting wrap-around shades, holding an old ice cream tub of his medication and wearing an indifferent expression.
+Satabraq's disabled grandfather sits in a wheelchair sporting wrap-around shades, holding an old ice cream tub of his medication and wearing an indifferent expression.

 "She was supposed to go to school but she couldn't under ISIS, so she has trouble speaking," Abdullah said.
 "There was nothing for her, no education, nothing.
 ISIS came, we shut our doors, and she was never allowed out."